Double Nickels

 Double Nickels is a 1977 car chase action-comedy starring Jack Vacek, Patrice Schubert, Ed Abrams, George Cole, Michael "Mick" Brennan, and Tim "Tex" Taylor.
 Vacek also wrote, produced, and directed the film.

+The film deals with two men working in the repossession industry, by confiscating cars.
+They eventually realize that they are unwittingly working for a car theft ring, and that they have been tasked with stealing the vehicles.